brandones/econometrics-code-sample/README.md

 by stage.
 Data is organized similarly, starting with inputs at `data_0_raw` and ending with `data_output`.

-Set up and run the project with
+Mac and Linux users may set up and run the project with

 ```sh
 ./setup.sh